Representation Paradigms in AI-based 3D Radiological Image Reconstruction: A Systematic Review: Discrete grid representations

 Mamba \citep{gu2023mamba}, a state-space model for efficient sequence processing, has recently gained attention.
 Building on this, MambaMIR \citep{huang2025enhancing} adapts Mamba for medical image reconstruction, leveraging its linear complexity, global receptive fields, and dynamic weighting.
 It introduces an Arbitrary-Masked Mechanism, enhancing its suitability for medical imaging, and incorporates Monte Carlo-based uncertainty estimation.
 Experiments show that MambaMIR achieves SOTA or superior performance in Fast MRI and Sparse-View CT tasks, effectively handling long-sequence data while optimizing computational efficiency for large-scale medical image reconstruction.

-Although Mamba has unidirectionality issues, making it difficult to model both global and local dependencies in 2D images efficiently.
-In recent years, the Receptance Weighted Key Value (RWKV) model \citep{peng2023rwkv} introduced WKV attention, enabling long-range dependencies while maintaining linear computational complexity.
-Restore-RWKV incorporates a Token Shift layer to enhance local feature capture.
-Restore-RWKV \citep{yang2024restore} is the first RWKV-based medical image restoration model, designed to address high computational complexity and insufficient global information capture in high-resolution medical imaging.
+Although Mamba has unidirectionality issues, making it difficult to model both global and local dependencies in 2D images efficiently, newer sequence models provide alternative solutions.
+The Receptance Weighted Key Value (RWKV) model \citep{peng2023rwkv} introduced WKV attention, enabling long-range dependencies while maintaining linear computational complexity.
+Restore-RWKV \citep{yang2024restore} is the first RWKV-based medical image restoration model, and incorporates a Token Shift layer to enhance local feature capture.
+It is designed to address high computational complexity and insufficient global information capture in high-resolution medical imaging.

-The advantage of this slice-based reconstruction method is its versatility, as the model can adapt to different imaging modalities.
-With the advancement of deep learning models, this approach will increasingly focus on efficiency and accuracy.
+The main advantage of slice-wise raster reconstruction lies in its versatility and low memory burden, as the model can be adapted to different imaging modalities with relatively simple implementation.
+However, such methods overlook longitudinal continuity, often leading to inter-slice inconsistency, staircase artifacts, or structural discontinuity across the reconstructed 3D volume.